Skip to main content

 Somerset Coun.
 Ariel Troster says the 2025 draft budget includes $1 million for two new public washrooms in the downtown ward.

-"It's a win for the community," Troster said on Facebook about the funding for stand alone washrooms.
+"It's a win for the community," Troster said on Facebook about the funding for stand-alone washrooms.

 "I cannot tell you how excited I am for this.
-This is as a result of years of advocacy by groups, including the GottaGo campaign and now we are going to be able to build two modular, self-cleaning public bathrooms in Centretown."
+This is as a result of years of advocacy by groups, including the GottaGo!
+Campaign and now we are going to be able to build two modular, self-cleaning public bathrooms in Centretown."

 "Once this budget is passed, we will be reaching out to the community to ask you where you think they should go."

 The GottaGo!
-Campaign has a list of 22 public toilets available in downtown Ottawa, including at Ottawa City Hall, ByWard Market, the Ottawa Public Library and the National Arts Centre.
+Campaign has a list of 22 public toilets available in downtown Ottawa, including at Ottawa City Hall, the ByWard Market, the Ottawa Public Library and the National Arts Centre.

 "Using the washroom is a fundamental human need," Troster said.
 "It's completely inhumane that we do not have publicly accessible bathroom facilities, but we will in 2025."